panosangel/alt-wiki/Service - Samba.md

 ## Configure a group folder to share

-If not done already (_See the Users guide for more!_):
+If not done already (_See the [Users & Filesystem](System%20-%20Users%20&%20Filesystem%20Layout.md)  guide for more!_):
-- Create the a common group folder.
+- Create a common group folder.
 - Set ownership of the folder to `root:common`
 - Set the permissions to `0770` so that only group `common` members can read and write to it.

 ## Samba private shares

-If not done already (_See the Users guide for more!_):
+If not done already (_See the [Users & Filesystem](System%20-%20Users%20&%20Filesystem%20Layout.md) guide for more!_):
 - Create private user's (i.e jim) folder.
 - Set ownership of the folder to `jim:jim`
 - Set the permissions to `0770` so that only user `jim` user can read and write to it.